Tucows: Registrations to sites selling illegal goods and connections to terrorism

 In 2015, the U.S. Trade Representative included Tucows on its annual "notorious markets" list—the first time it has named a domain name registrar—in order to set an example for what happens to registrars that do not block or suspend sites that sell illegal goods.
 Tucows responded that it suspended dozens of sites every day, but that "unlike some competitors, it considered all complaints carefully to ensure they were justified".

-Tucows used to be the domain name registrar for the notorious American imageboard 8chan, which has been delisted by Google for hosting child pornography, and also seen numerous swatting attacks and terrorist attacks announced and planned by users, notably the 2019 New Zealand Terror Attack.

-It is also a domain name registrar for the social media platform Truth Social and the white nationalist website Stormfront.
+Tucows used to be the domain name registrar for the notorious American imageboard 8chan, which has been delisted by Google for hosting child pornography, and seen numerous swatting attacks and terrorist attacks announced and planned by users, notably the 2019 Christchurch mosque shootings.
+It is also a domain name registrar for the social media platform Truth Social, the white nationalist website Stormfront, and the shadow library search engine Anna's Archive.

 in 2021, Tucows launched a framework to explain their role in dealing with domain name abuse.